Aktuelle Forschungsprojekte

 To empirically capture those questions the research should take Switzerland as an entry point and remain open to the translocal linkages the research will reveal.

-Further, see the call for residency by the mLAB on UN/HEALTHY GROUNDS
+Further, see call for mLAB-residency for research art collaboration on UN/HEALTHY GROUNDS

 2019-2023